chromium/chromium/docs/chrome_browser_design_principles.md

         * `chrome::FindBrowserWithTab` (and everything in browser_finder.h)
         * `GetBrowserViewForNativeWindow`  (via browser_view.h)
         * `FindBrowserWindowWithWebContents` (via browser_window.h)
+    * Corollary: Don't use `Browser*`.
+This is functionally a container of hundreds of other pointers.
+It is impossible to specify dependencies, since `Browser*` functionally depends on everything.
+Instead, pass in the relevant pointers, e.g. `Profile*`, `FooFeatureController`, etc.
+        * Code that uses `Browser*` is also impossible to properly unit test.
     * Rationale: Modularity enforces the creation of API surfaces and explicit dependencies.
 This has several positive externalities:
         * Separation of interface from implementation prevents unnecessarly